ethanjurman/keySignals/README.md

 # keySignals
-A way to send and receive keys to be listened to on a host machine - for the purposes of playing games (specifically design around playing Dokapon Kingdom).
+A way to send and receive keys to be listened to on a host machine - for the purposes of playing games (specifically design around playing Dokapon Kingdom). _Note: This is an ongoing project._

 ![image](https://user-images.githubusercontent.com/1131494/71322947-78984f80-249b-11ea-82ff-e8bee890c787.png)